sjl/lein2-generative/README.markdown

 *This is currently only proven to work in Leiningen versions earlier than 2.0*

-Add the following to your Leiningen `project.clj` file in the `:dev-dependencies` section:
+Add the following to your Leiningen `project.clj` file in the `:plugins` section:

-    [lein-generative "0.1.4.0"]
+    [sjl/lein2-generative "0.1.4.2"]

 The version number of lein-generative will track the latest released version of test.generative.
 The end of the version number will be the specific sub-version of this plugin.